-Hyper-personalization: Use of browsing histories, past purchases, social media data and internal customer data to provide more personalized and targeted products, services, and content.
-It is about being relevant at the right place and right time to the right person.
+Hyper-personalization: Use of browsing histories, past purchases, social media data, and internal customer data to provide more personalized and targeted products, services, and content.
+It is about being relevant at the right place and the right time to the right person.

 Internet of things: All the businesses are aiming at reaching their Customers anywhere, anytime, any platform with any device.
-All such smart devices or physical objects that are connected to internet, are continuously emitting data and communicating with each other.
-IoT based real time predictive maintenance in manufacturing is becoming important to save costs and downtime.
+All such smart devices or physical objects that are connected to the internet, are continuously emitting data and communicating with each other.
+IoT based real-time predictive maintenance in manufacturing is becoming important to save costs and downtime.

 Journey Maps: Creating customer journey maps is the prime and initial milestone for digital transformation where you understand the pitfalls and pain points with every touch point you have with customers.
 Once they are in place then plan with most impacting problems.